-A puja is a prayer ceremony conducted by the monks of the monastary.
+A puja is a prayer ceremony conducted by the monks of the monastery.
 There are daily pujas and monthly pujas.
-People can sponsor different different types of pujas which can benefit in overcoming obstacles or to accumulate merit.
+People can sponsor different types of pujas which can help overcome obstacles and also accumulate merit.

-Every morning the monks gather for their first daily puja at 5:30 am.
-During this puja the monks recite a number of prayers and supplications.
-These prayers include: Six-Session Guru Yoga, Extensive Refuge Prayer, 16 Arhats Prayer, Guru Puja, Hundreds of Deities of Tushita (Ganden Lhagyama), among others.
+Every morning, the monks gather for their first daily puja at 5:30 am.
+During this puja, the monks recite a number of prayers and supplications.
+These prayers include: Six-Session Guru Yoga, Extensive Refuge Prayer, 16 Arhats Prayer, Guru Puja, and Hundreds of Deities of Tushita (Ganden Lhagyama) among others.

 Segyu Gaden Phodrang has a very long tradition of pujas that are carried out every month according to a set schedule.
 Many of these special pujas have been conducted consistently ever since the founding of the original Segyu Gaden Phodrang Monastery in 1432.

 The monthly practices conducted by the monks of Segyu Gaden Phodrang are as follows: